turingcompl33t/site/posts/2021-8-17-cryptography-for-cyber-pros.md

----
-layout: "post"
-title: "Cryptography for Cybersecurity Professionals"
+## Cryptography for Cybersecurity Professionals
----

 This post links a presentation I made back in 2019 titled "Cryptography for Cybersecurity Professionals."
 I lost track of the presentation in the intervening years, but recently stumbled on it again while auditing my password manager for old, unused accounts.